Historically, embargoed press releases are a controversial subject in the world of journalism.

 If journalists or media outlets provide a vague response via email or orally agree to your embargo rules, don’t assume that this is a binding agreement.
 Media outlets may refuse to conform to your requirements after offering a vague agreement that you can’t use as evidence.
 Instead, request a simple yes or no response and ensure the exchange is legally binding through a formal agreement.

 It’s worth noting that this step is entirely optional.
-Finally, media outlets are not required to abide by your agreement by law.
+Keep in mind that media outlets are not required to abide by your agreement by law.
 Journalists might still break the agreement, despite the risk of gaining a bad reputation.
-Nonetheless, this is an effective method to build trust.
+Nonetheless, this is an effective way to build trust.

 3) Avoid sending the release too early